ugo-emekauwa/hx-datastore-cleanup/README.md

 # Cisco HyperFlex Datastore Cleanup

-The HyperFlex Datastore Cleanup Script for Cisco HyperFlex utilizes the HyperFlex API to automatically delete any datastores that have met or exceeded a specified retention time limit.
+Cisco HyperFlex Datastore Cleanup for Cisco HyperFlex utilizes the HyperFlex API to automatically delete any datastores that have met or exceeded a specified retention time limit.
 The ability to exempt any datastores from the retention time limit is provided.

-This script is intended for use on Cisco HyperFlex systems in demonstration or training environments.
+This tool is intended for use on Cisco HyperFlex systems in demonstration or training environments.
 Do not use on production systems.

 ## Prerequisites:
 1. Python 3 installed, which can be downloaded from [https://www.python.org/downloads/](https://www.python.org/downloads/).